Suicide

 Royal College of Veterinary Surgeons Veterinary Medicines Directorate

-Concerns summary A vulnerable young adult illicitly obtained an animal-licensed substance for suicide, highlighting an emerging risk.
+Concerns summary (AI summary) A vulnerable young adult illicitly obtained an animal-licensed substance for suicide, highlighting an emerging risk.
 Licensing bodies and veterinary societies must examine preventive measures to curb access and prevent future deaths.

 Richard Brookes